arebaka/heil/README.md

 - `+<integer>`  – output also some lines after
 - `+-<integer>` – output lines both before and after

-if several options of the same sign are specified, they will add up to the total sum.
+If several options of the same sign are specified, they will add up to the total sum.
 e.g.
 ```bash
 heil +2 -4 +3 +-1 -5 90 myfile.sh